Amateur Photographer verdict

 BVL-N49 · f/2.6 · 1/370s · 15.38mm · ISO100

-You also get good results from the ultra-wide angle, with this being a great choice for landscape and interior shots.
-Distortion doesn’t seem to be too much of a problem, either.
+Good results are also obtained from the ultra-wide angle, with this being a great choice for landscape and interior shots.
+Distortion isn’t much of a problem, either.
 The new 180MP 2.5x zoom lens is also very good, with the 68mm equivalent focal length being very usable in a variety of different situations.
-Having that huge pixel count also helps to produce good results at the 5x digital zoom point too.
+That huge pixel count also helps to produce good results at the 5x digital zoom point.
 10x zoom is also very usable, but beyond this the results are a lot smudgier.
-A huge “100x” is written on the camera unit of the Magic 6 Pro, but, as we typically find with almost every smartphone, it’s not actually a setting you’ll likely ever want to use and more of a marketing gimmick.
+A huge “100x” is written on the camera unit of the Magic 6 Pro, but, as we typically find with almost every smartphone, it’s not a setting you are likely to use: it is more of a marketing gimmick.

 Colours are generally vibrant and well-represented.
 Image: Amy Davies